dmitrvk/smth/README.rst

 After that you can choose a notebook you want to upload.

 **'smth' folder will be created in the root folder on your Google Drive.
-All files will be uploaded in that folder.**
+All files will be uploaded to that folder.**

 After successful uploading you may want to share the file with others.
 You can do this with your web browser or a mobile app,